Book a Tour →

 New Farm Park & Powerhouse

 New Farm Park is one of Brisbane's most beautiful riverside parks — fig trees, rose gardens, and a 1km river walk with city skyline views.
-The Brisbane Powerhouse next door is a converted heritage building hosting live theatre, comedy, and arts events year-round.
+The Brisbane Powerhouse next door is a converted heritage building hosting live theatre, comedy, arts events, and the Night Feast market series year-round.

 Free park · Check Powerhouse events · New Farm

-Brisbane's coolest shopping and dining strip — independent boutiques, homewares stores, artisan food businesses, and some of the city's best restaurants clustered around one of the city's prettiest heritage streetscapes.
+Brisbane's coolest shopping and dining strip — independent boutiques, homewares stores, artisan food businesses, and some of the city's best restaurants clustered around one of the city's prettiest heritage streetscapes in Fortitude Valley.

 Free to explore · Fortitude Valley · Shop/dine